Qovery/documentation/website/docs/using-qovery/configuration/clusters.md

 ## Managing your Clusters with Qovery

-From the [Qovery Console][urls.qovery_console], you can manage the settings of the clusters you want to run on your infrastructure.
-The clusters are then created (or updated) by the cloud provider that hosts them.
+From the [Qovery Console][urls.qovery_console], you can manage the clusters you want to run on your infrastructure.

 ### Creating a Cluster